 Entrepreneurs and business managers in Britain were well aware of these developments and there was plenty of original work going on at home.

 The birthplace of the British battery-electric commercial vehicle is definitely London.
-One claim for the first commercial electric in the UK is a parcel van for the Royal Mail, constructed in the capital by Magnus Ward’s Ward Electric Car Company.
+One claim for the first commercial electric in the UK is a parcel van for the Royal Mail, constructed in the capital by Magnus Ward’s Ward Electric Car Company in 1888.
 It weighed 3½ tons (38% of which was accounted for by the battery) and was propelled by two 2½ hp Crompton motors.

 Another claim is for a vehicle put together in 1889, and driven by the manager of the Chloride Electrical Storage Company (makers of Exide batteries) from Kentish Town to Oxford Street.
-This three-and-a-half-mile journey took some time because contemporary legislation prohibited self-propelled vehicles from exceeding two mph.
+This three-and-a-half-mile journey took some time because contemporary legislation prohibited self-propelled vehicles from exceeding two miles per hour.

 Fortunately, this regulation was overturned in 1896 and vehicle development of all kinds in Britain could (if you’ll excuse the pun) proceed apace.
 In 1894 young engineer called Walter Bersey unveiled an electric parcels van.
 Its reliability persuaded a number of organisations to purchase examples.